Great for a family day out

 - Sport – 2 football pitches, 2 hard tennis courts and floodlit AstroTurf.
 To book phone 01926 495353

-- St Nicholas Park Leisure Centre – Swimming, keep-fit, climbing wall and sports
+- St Nicholas Park Leisure Centre – Gym, sports hall and artificial pitch (pool currently closed for refurbishment)

 - Loads of level grass for ball games, jogging, kite-flying etc.